Humor in the Face of Danger: A Uranium Miner’s Unique Experience in the Mines

 “It’s a miracle as many people survived as they did,” Phil said.
 “The first mine I worked at hauled a man out every week.
 It was a dangerous job.”

-Around 1961, at just 20 years old, Phillip began working in the uranium mining industry in Grants, New Mexico.
+Around 1961, at just 20 years old, Phil began working in the uranium mining industry in Grants, New Mexico.
 Over the course of four years, he worked at three uranium mines in Arizona and New Mexico, progressing from a simple laborer to a skilled uranium miner.

 “I am so thankful for this care that has allowed me to have a high quality of life at home.”